Superstring Perturbation Theory Revisited: Introduction

 It is tedious to always repeat everything for all of the open and closed, oriented and unoriented, bosonic and supersymmetric string theories.
 Our default examples are usually closed oriented bosonic strings and heterotic strings.
 When this is simplest, we explain a point in the context of open strings.
 We only run through the full roster of string theories when there are novelties involved, and otherwise leave generalizations to the reader.

 We make several restrictions on the scope of this paper.
-First, we assume that the reader has already learned the basics about superstring perturbation theory elsewhere, and we only review the basics here to the extent that it seems particularly useful.
+First and very important, we assume that the reader has already learned the basics about superstring perturbation theory elsewhere, and we only review the basics here to the extent that it seems particularly useful.
 Second, as explained in section \ref{cvo}, we consider only the simplest class of vertex operators that suffice for computing the $S$-matrix.
 These are vertex operators that are conformal or superconformal primaries with the simplest possible dependence on the ghost fields.
 Techniques for computing with more general vertex operators (arbitrary BRST-invariant vertex operators that are annihilated by $b_0-\t b_0$) are well-established \cite{OldPolch,PN}, but the necessary details would make the present paper more complicated, possibly without interacting in an interesting way with our main points.

+Accordingly, we omit certain questions, such as mass renormalization and an analysis of models in which a perturbative shift in the vacuum is necessary to maintain spacetime supersymmetry, that are difficult to study in a conformally-invariant formalism.
+Actually, an off-shell formalism appropriate for these questions has been developed in a relatively recent series of papers (these papers were not available when the original version of the present paper was submitted to the arXiv in 2012).
+For a selection of these papers, see \cite{Sen1,Sen2,Sen3,Sen4,Sen5,Sen6}.
+These papers have been written in the language of picture-changing operators rather than in terms of super Riemann surfaces.
+It would certainly be possible to restate the results of those papers in the super Riemann surface language employed in the present paper, basically by working on a super Riemann surface with a choice of local superconformal coordinates at each puncture.
+However, this has not yet been done.

-However, it may be that the subject ultimately should be developed in such a more general formalism, possibly to facilitate the study of mass renormalization.
-In analyzing superstring theory, we work entirely in the superconformal framework, so we do not consider backgrounds with expectation values for Ramond-Ramond fields and we do not make contact with the pure spinor formalism \cite{PureSpinor}.
-We leave untouched a number of important questions, such as the general treatment of the cuts in amplitudes associated to unitarity and of mass renormalization for massive string states.
-We hope it will be possible to treat such questions in the future.
-At numerous points, the author is not entirely satisfied with explanations given here and hopes the reader will help make improvements.
-(Assistance in correcting errors, large or small, will certainly also be appreciated.)
+Likewise, it is difficult to incorporate expectation values of Ramond-Ramond fields in the superconformal framework, so we do not consider backgrounds with such expectation values.
+Similarly, we do not make contact with the pure spinor formalism \cite{PureSpinor}.

 We will not discuss ultraviolet issues in this paper, since there are none.
 Modular invariance, which was discovered over forty years ago \cite{Shapiro} following the recognition of the special role of 26 dimensions \cite{Lovelace}, removes the ultraviolet region from superstring perturbation theory, though it took some time for this to be understood.